 Beginning from the mid-twentieth century, studies on reversible computing have been motivated by several factors such as power consumption, debugging, routing, performance issues in certain cases, and so on\;\cite{RCT-review}.
 The circuit-based quantum computing model is also closely related to reversible computing, where every component of the circuit works as a unitary transformation except the measurement\;\cite{bookchuang}.
 As in classical logic synthesis where abstract circuit behavior is designed by using a specified set of logic gates such as $\{\rm AND, NOT\}$, quantum logic synthesis is a process of designing a logic circuit in terms of certain reversible gates.

-A bijection map of the form $P_n: \{0,1\}^n \rightarrow \{0,1\}^n$ often appears as a target behavior to be synthesized in various computational problems, for example in analyzing cryptographic substitution boxes (S-box)\;\cite{aes20} or hidden weighted bit functions\;\cite{Bryant91,HWB20}, or permutation network routing~\cite{routing}.
+A bijection map of the form $P_n: \{0,1\}^n \rightarrow \{0,1\}^n$ often appears as a target behavior to be synthesized in various computational problems, for example in analyzing cryptographic substitution boxes (S-box)\;\cite{aes20} or hidden weighted bit functions\;\cite{Bryant91,HWB20}, or permutation network routing\;\cite{routing}.
 We can also see that such a map can be interpreted as a permutation, for example, $\sigma=(7,2,0,1,5,3,6,4)$ is a bijection map $\sigma: \{0,1\}^3 \rightarrow \{0,1\}^3$, which gives $\sigma(000) = 111$, $\sigma(001) = 010$, and so on.
 Let us call it a permutation map.
 Reversible logic synthesis on such maps has been studied intensively\;\cite{MMD03,SZSS10,Zak16}.
-For more relevant works, see, benchmark pages\;\cite{rev-page} and\;\cite{rev-page2}, and related references therein.
-It is especially a nontrivial problem to synthesize a reversible circuit for a permutation behavior that does not have an apparent structure (see, Section\;\ref{sec:2-2}).
+Interested readers may refer to benchmark pages\;\cite{rev-page} and\;\cite{rev-page2}, and related references therein.
+It is especially a nontrivial problem to synthesize a reversible circuit for a permutation behavior that does not have an apparent structure (Section\;\ref{sec:2-2}).
 Most known algorithms for unstructured permutations with $n>4$ are heuristic ones with the runtime exponential in $n$.

 One of the well-known methods for synthesizing an $n$-bit permutation is to find a process of transforming $P_n$ into $\sigma_{n,{\rm id}}$, where $\sigma_{n,{\rm id}}$ is the $n$-bit identity permutation.
-See, Section\;\ref{sec:2-2} for the reason why finding the process is equivalent to design a reversible circuit.
-A straightforward way to achieve the goal is to rewrite the permutation as a product of at most $2^n-1$ transpositions, and to synthesize each transposition in terms of specified gates\;\cite{bookchuang}.
+The reason why finding the process is equivalent to designing a reversible circuit is given in Section\;\ref{sec:2-2}.
+A straightforward way to achieve the goal is to rewrite the permutation as a product of at most $2^n-1$ transpositions and to synthesize each transposition in terms of specified gates\;\cite{bookchuang}.
 This naive approach is easy to implement, but the resulting circuit involves a large number of Toffoli gates.
 Researchers have introduced various algorithms to improve the method, and what we have noticed is that instead of finding a direct map for identity, one may try a map that reduces the effective size of the permutation such that $P_n \mapsto P_{n-1}$ and iteratively apply it.